olcf/wraprun/README.md

 * All executables must reside in a compute mode visible filesystem, e.g. lustre.
 Executables will not be copied as they normally are.

 ## Disclaimer
 `wraprun` works by intercepting <i>all</i> MPI function calls that contain an `MPI_Comm` argument.
-If an application calls an MPI function not included in `src/split.c` the results are undefined.
+If an application calls an MPI function, containing an `MPI_Comm` argument, not included in `src/split.c` the results are undefined.

+If any executable is not dynamically linked the results are undefined.

 If you spot a bug or missing functionality please submit a pull request!